BrainModes/The-Hybrid-Virtual-Brain/README.md

 # The-Hybrid-Virtual-Brain

+# Update: Please use updated version TVBii_update.c to address numerical instability leading to accumulation of machine precision errors on some machines.
+In the updated version simple checks were added that re-set the state of synaptic gating back to its plausible range between 0 and 1 if it leaves this range.

 Quick instructions

 1. Compile the C code with a compiler with support for SSE instructions enabled.
 I found the following combination of flags yields good performance (in terms of simulation speed) with the GNU C compiler